lomk24/CSE-220-projects/final/FinalProject/README.txt

     There are subcategories that you can add as well.
 Instead of having "curls:c", you can have the Category "Arms" with subcategories
     "curls:c", "pushups:p" ect.
 Each subcategory adds to the main category.
 Subcategories have a focus option, printing and showing which one you wanted to focus on.
 Finally, the program will also print which subcategory you did best at.

+I've included some example files that you can use.
+One is for a video game, and the other is for a workout.

+NOTE: One must load the game after creating it, as it is deleted afterwords.